Marriage Counselling in Melbourne

 In actual fact, some spouses can get so caught in powerfully charged emotional states, that they can lose grip of themselves, without a marriage therapist to help them see outside these stuck positions.
 Marriage counselling in Melbourne assists couples to dismantle these stuck positions, enabling them to resolve issues.

-John Gottman studied marriage failure, and he found that predictions for divorce stem from raising issues in a negative way, by using criticism, contempt, defensiveness and stonewalling.
+John Gottman studied relationship difficulties and marriage failure, and he found that predictions for divorce stem from raising issues in a negative way, by using criticism, contempt, defensiveness and stonewalling.
 Let’s explore some traps that can cause stuck positions:

 What Causes Marriage Breakdown?

 - Avoiding to express how one feels

 - Bringing up issues once it’s built up, so you end up attacking the character of the person, rather than addressing the behaviour

 - Lack of contributing and participating in the relationship

 - Expecting your partner to know how you feel or what you need, without telling them.
 Thinking that they can read your mind.

 - The blame game – finding fault in the other for the problems